Teachers’ Resources

 This page is intended to summarise critical information required by teachers each term and provide links to other resources they might find helpful.
 It is not a replacement for any Letter of Agreement which states the contractual obligations to Only The Human for a given term.

-Out-of-Class Duties
+Out-of-Class Administrative Duties

 Reading and replying to occasional emails and texts from OTH staff, including coaching feedback and class instructions.